Ethiel97/bounce_tap/README.md

 - In order to use this package, we just need to wrap the content with the widget `BounceTap`.
 - Only `child`,`onTap` are mandatory in the widget.
 - `tapIntensity` is used to define how much the widget should scale down when pressed
-- Stronger is `tapIntensity`, lower will the widget scale.
+- Stronger is `tapIntensity`, stronger will the widget bounce.
 - `tapIntensity`,`onTap` and `duration` can have `null` in the widget.
 By default `duration` is set to `200 ms`.

 ```dart